Equitability of Dependence Measure: Definitions of Equitability

-This definition is theoretically equal to that of $R^2$-equitable presented in \cite{equality}, but from a different point of view, which is more naturally and heuristically.
-Further, it helps us to look great insight into equitabilitiy of dependence measures, seen in the following section.
+This definition theoretically equals to that of $R^2$-equitable presented in \cite{equality}, however, it is more natural and heuristic.
+Furthermore, it helps us to look insight into equitability of dependence measures as shown in the following section.

 The self-equitable focused on the equitability of dependence measure when it is regarded as a measure of noise in the data set.
-If a dependence measure is self-equitable, then it does not depend on what the specific functional relationship between x and y would be in the absence of noise.
-However, the noise in the data set is difficult to measure, or no one can tell though the methods existed how much noise is in the data set.
-In other words, self-equitable is necessary for a dependence measure used as a noise measure.
-However, in practice, people usually used the dependence measure as a test statistic, we say x and y are significantly associated with each other when the value $D[x;y]$ obtained by dependence measure D is larger than a given threshold, $\lambda$ , with significant value $\alpha$, which motivated us to the definition of power-equitable, that is, weak-equitable.
-To be formally,
+If a dependence measure is self-equitable, then it does not depend on what the specific functional relationship between $X$ and $Y$ would be in the absence of noise.
+However, in practice, people usually used the dependence measure as a test statistic, which motivated us to the definition of power-equitable, that is, weak-equitable.

-\begin{defination} (Power-equitable) A dependence measure $D[x; y]$ is Power-equitable if and only if
+\begin{definition} (Power-equitable) A dependence measure $D[X; Y]$ is Power-equitable if and only if